 Fatigue, pain, sleeplessness, and depression can interfere with getting regular exercise.
 Even once you’re diagnosed, you might be afraid to exercise because of the impact on your affected joints.

 But movement is critical to managing and coping with RA.
-A 2011 study found that exercise had specific health benefits for people with RA.
+A 2011 found that exercise had specific health benefits for people with RA.
 Ask your doctor when you can get moving again and what exercises will benefit you most.
 Swimming or water aerobics are particularly good for those with RA.

 4. How long until my meds work?